 - Insight events into law and banking.
-The Investing in Talent banking event is being held on 21 October 2020 and the Explore the Law event on 3 December 2020.
 ‘These half-day events typically include a panel with representatives from the firm who have a disability.
 In addition, there is the opportunity to network at these events and ask questions,’ says Helen.

 - Interactive webinars from the MyPlus team on topics including ‘What is a disability – am I included?’, ‘To inform or not to inform – talking to an employer about a disability’ and ‘Adjustments during the recruitment process’.

 - Interactive webinars that are run in partnership with the employers who work with MyPlus.
 ‘As well as finding out more about the employer and their opportunities, there is the chance to find out about how they view disability and the support they offer, as well as how to access it.
 We also advise you on how to share information about your disability with an employer and gain the support you need,’ Helen adds.

 Helen stresses that while most of these events are aimed at undergraduate students, the information is also relevant to those who have recently graduated.
 You can find out more about MyPlus Students’ Club, and the free resources they provide, on the employer hub page on TARGETjobs.